 Jennifer Dunegan, M.F.A.

 Jennifer Dunegan earned her bachelor of science from Miami University, her master of fine arts in acting from Case Western Reserve University, and her master of fine arts in directing from the University of Cincinnati/CCM, where she taught acting and dialects and directed in Cincinnati area theaters.
 She has performed regionally at the Indiana Repertory Theater, Actors Company, and CATco and toured nationally with McGraw-Hill's Literary Theater.
 As cofounder of Great Works Productions, an educational theater company, she has written, directed, and performed in schools throughout Ohio.
 Dunegan is a member of Actors' Equity Association and the American Federation of Television and Radio Artists/SAG.
-She regularly directs the Spring Play and teaches theater classes for the English department.
+She regularly directs the Drama Workshop and teaches theater classes for the English department.

 Cynthia Glavac O.S.U., Ph.D.

 Sister Cynthia Glavac, a member of the Ursuline Sisters of Cleveland, earned her doctorate in English literature (areas of concentration: women’s literature and Modern British and American literature) from Bowling Green State University in 1992.
 Since that time, she has taught the following courses at Ursuline College: EN 217 The American Short Story, EN 219 United States Women's Literature, EN 303 Creative Writing, EN 329 American Literature I, EN 331 British Literature I, EN 332 British Literature II, EN 333 Twentieth-Century British Literature, EN 335 Medieval British Literature, EN 337 Late Eighteenth Century and British Romantic Literature, EN 338 Victorian and Modern British Literature, EN 340 Creative Nonfiction Writing, EN 347/247 Major Authors of Africa, EN 348/248 Latin American Women's Literature, EN 437 Shakespeare, and EN 463 Senior Research Seminar.
 She also teaches on all three levels of the Ursuline Studies Program, Ursuline’s core curriculum.
 She is the recipient of the 2005 Marie LoPresti Faculty Award for Community Service and the 2011 Teaching Excellence Award, both from Ursuline College.
-Currently, she is serving as English Department chairperson.

 For her doctoral dissertation, Sister Cynthia wrote a biography of Sister Dorothy Kazel, a member of her religious congregation who was murdered with laywoman Jean Donovan and Maryknoll Sisters Maura Clarke and Ita Ford, in El Salvador on December 2, 1980.
 After doing additional research on Sr. Dorothy’s life, Sister Cynthia published a full-length biography of Sr. Dorothy entitled In the Fullness of Life in 1996, followed by a collection of biographical sketches on all four of the women, Companions on the Way, co-authored with Maryknoll Sister Judith Noone and translated into Spanish; a biographical entry on Sr. Dorothy for The Encyclopedia of American Catholic History; and magazine and other articles.
 Her most recent writing project was a biographical essay on Sr. Dorothy entitled “An Alleluia from Head to Foot” that was included in Cinco Testigas Solidarias: Dorothy, Jean, Carla, Ita and Maura (rough translation: Five Witnesses in Solidarity: Dorothy, Jean, Carla, Ita and Maura), published in honor of the 30th anniversary of the martyrdom of the four churchwomen.
 In addition, sections from her biography of Sr. Dorothy, In the Fullness of Life, are also included.
 Edited by the late Dean Brackley, S.J., and published in Spanish at the University of Central America, El Salvador, the book is being distributed in El Salvador.